Crowd-Based Validation – Democratizing Product Development

 In product development, it is particularly important to understand the future users of the developed products.
-Who exactly is the target group?
+Who exactly is our target group?
 How do they interact with the product?
 What are their expectations?

 Task: